-- (a) $\underline{t}$ Two full-time students appointed by the student government; - (b) t\(\frac{1}{2}\)wo faculty members appointed by the president; - (c) $\underline{o}\Theta$ ne faculty member or administrator (other than an administrator serving as a student conduct or conduct review officer) appointed by the president at the beginning of the academic year. - (2) The faculty member or administrator administrative staff member appointed on a yearly basis shall serve as the chair of the committee and may take action on preliminary hearing matters prior to convening the committee.
-The chair shall receive annual training on protecting victims and promoting accountability in cases involving allegations of sexual misconduct.

-- (3) Hearings may be heard by a quorum of three members of the committee so long as one faculty member and one student are included on the hearing panel.
+- (a) Two full-time students appointed by the student government; - (b) Two faculty members appointed by the president; - (c) One faculty member or administrator (other than an administrator serving as a student conduct or conduct review officer) appointed by the president at the beginning of the academic year. - (2) The ((administrative staff member)) faculty member or administrator appointed on a yearly basis shall serve as the chair of the committee and may take action on preliminary hearing matters prior to convening the committee.
+The chair shall receive annual training on protecting victims and promoting accountability in cases involving allegations of sexual misconduct. - (3) Hearings may be heard by a quorum of three members of the committee so long as one faculty member and one student are included on the hearing panel.
 Committee action may be taken upon a majority vote of all committee members attending the hearing. - (4) Members of the student conduct committee shall not participate in any case in which they are a party, complainant, or witness; in which they have direct or personal interest, prejudice, or bias; or in which they have acted previously in an advisory capacity.
-Any party may petition for disqualification of a committee member. pursuant to RCW 34.05.425(4). - (5) For cases involving allegations of sex discrimination, including sex-based harassment, members of the student conduct committee must receive training on serving impartially, avoiding prejudgment of facts at issue, conflicts of interest, and bias.

-The chair must also receive training on the student conduct process for sex discrimination cases, as well as the meaning and application of the term, "relevant," in relations to questions and evidence, and the types of evidence that are impermissible, regardless of relevance in accordance with 34 C.F.R. § 106.45 and § 106.46.

-(6) The college may, in its sole discretion, contract with an administrative law judge or other qualified person to act as the presiding officer, authorized to exercise any or all duties of the student conduct committee and/or committee chair.
+Any party may petition for disqualification of a committee member (($\frac{1}{1}$)). - (5) For cases involving allegations of sex discrimination, including sex-based harassment, members of the student conduct committee must receive training on serving impartially, avoiding prejudgment of facts at issue, conflicts of interest, and bias.
+The chair must also receive training on the student conduct process for sex discrimination cases, as well as the meaning and application of the term "relevant," in relations to questions and evidence, and the types of evidence that are impermissible, regardless of relevance in accordance with 34 C.F.R. §§ 106.45 and 106.46. - (6) The college may, in its sole discretion, contract with an administrative law judge or other qualified person to act as the presiding officer, authorized to exercise any or all duties of the student conduct committee and/or committee chair.